rob-derosa/Hunt/README.md

 ### Back-end Patterns
 * Games are saved as documents in DocumentDB.
 Games contain the teams, players, treasures and acquired treasures in a single document.
 Whenever the game is updated, players of the game are notified via silent push notification which triggers a game refresh.
 * Version conflicts are raised if the associated document timestamp is out of order - it is up to the client to handle this exception and resolve the conflict.
 See `ViewModel.SaveGameSafe`.
-* All images are stored in blob storage and passed to the Vision APi via the blob URL.
+* All images are stored in blob storage and passed to the Vision API via the blob URL.

 ### Technologies Utilized